 Hestia was added to our collection in October of 2015.
 She was produced by Malcolm Pugh of Artisan Reptiles.
 She has proven to be a bit of a "talker" as she tends to hiss quite a bit, but her bark is definitely worse than her bite: she has never once struck at anyone.
 She is a great eater that is growing steadily.
 We are still narrowing down exactly what projects we want to work her into, but the possibilities are amazing!

 How She Got Her Name: Hestia is greek mythology is the goddess of the hearth and home.
 She is the goddess that keeps the hearth fire going, and she is a very warm and welcoming goddess.
 The warm orange coloring on this girl reminded us of a warm and welcoming fire in the fireplace, and thus, Hestia seemed a perfect fit.

 Hyperion was added to our collection on July 4th, 2016.
 This beautiful boy has proven to be a great eater and a great breeder, as he first locked up with a female the first time we bred him.
-As of spring 2017, he's been breeding Khione, our female Blue-Eyed Leucistic, and we hope to produce some mystic butters or possibly even mystic butter pastels.
-We still have yet to determine what else to pair him with, but I'm sure we'll find another great morph to put him to!
+During the 2018-2019 season, we bred him to our special in hopes of producing pastel crystals, but unfortunately the female never laid eggs.

 How He Got His Name: In Greek mythology, Hyperion is the Titan of light, and since this boy is so bright, both from being pastel and the lightening from mystic, we though this was a fitting name for him.